pi-hole/docs/docs/ftldns/blockingmode.md

 BLOCKINGMODE=NULL
 ```

-Queries will be answered with the unspecified address
+Blocked queries will be answered with the unspecified address
 ```
 ;; QUESTION SECTION:
 ;doubleclick.net.
 IN      ANY